 Invasion risks may vary with climate change, and this can be assessed using SDMs that incorporate future climate projections (Bellard et al. 2013; Gillard et al. 2017).
-Such projections depend on the Shared Socio-economic Pathways (SSP, also known as Representative Concentration Pathway RCP, i.e., the scenario) and the Global Circulation Model (GCM, i.e., a methodological aspect).
+Such projections vary depending on the chosen scenario (e.g., scenarios of projected socioeconomic global change such as Shared Socioeconomic Pathways, SSP, or scenarios of greenhouse gas emissions, such as Representative Concentration Pathways, RCP) and the Global Circulation Model (GCM, i.e., a methodological aspect).
 These factors can strongly affect SDMs and induce uncertainty in assessments of climate suitability (Buisson et al. 2010).
 More recently, the choice of the source of climate data (e.g., CHELSA or Worldclim; Fick and Hijmans 2017; Karger et al. 2017) used for model calibration has been identified as a major source of uncertainty in SDMs (Baker et al. 2016; Dubos et al. 2022a).
+These climatologies were computed with different approaches, which result in significant variations in the geographical projection of climate variables for the recent time period, which in turn can dramatically affect model calibration and projection of climate change effects on species distributions.
+For instance, projections based on Wordclim data suggested a dramatic decline in climate suitability for Phelsuma borbonica in Reunion Island, while almost no effect was predicted when calibrated on CHELSA (Dubos et al. 2022a).
+The uncertainty related to climate data source can be of similar magnitude to that of the GCM, the selection of predictors (Dubos et al. 2022a) or the modelling technique (Stuart et al. 2022).
 In spite of this, most SDM studies aimed at projecting future distributions use climate data from a single source.
 To our knowledge, no study has considered the uncertainty induced by the source of climate data in invasion risk assessments.